TheGameKnave/gameicons-keywords/README.md

 Keep it family-friendly, please.

-Licensed under the same license as game-icons.net I guess.
+Licensed under the same license as game-icons.net I guess (Creative Commons 3.0).
 There are like a dozen licenses to choose from and I don't know the differences.